Is Fishbowl right for you?

 However, recording inventory manually is tedious, labor-intensive, and inefficient.
 That’s why it’s wise to adopt an inventory management solution with automation functionality.

-Regarding software, remember that not all platforms are created equal.
-Solutions like Fishbowl are configurable and user-friendly, helping you implement FIFO inventory accounting to significantly improve stock visibility.
+Not all inventory platforms are created equal.
+Solutions like Fishbowl are configurable and user-friendly, helping you implement FIFO accounting while improving stock visibility.
+Key features include:

 Fishbowl is the first inventory software for your FIFO needs